meherix/meherix/README.md

 - This aligns with Finland’s vision of becoming a leader in the European data economy.

 ## Company Vision & Mission
-### Vision: Turning data into intelligence,Driving AI into action.
+### Vision: Turning data into intelligence, Driving AI into action.
 ### Mission: Deliver high-value, trustworthy, and ethical AI solutions that empower both local communities and international markets.

 ## Market Opportunity